Mastro šŸ‘Øā€šŸ³ Docs

 To construct HTML, Mastro exports the html tagged template literal, which makes sure things are properly escaped (unless unsafeInnerHtml is used).

-Using a template literals means that you have complete control over your HTML.
+Using template literals means that you have complete control over your HTML.
 You’re free to write HTML instead of XHTML.
-That being said, while it says html on the tin, you can actually also use this to construct SVG or XML strings.
-It’s just not going to be enforced that it’s valid XML unless you run it through a validator (which you should be doing anyway).
+And while it says html on the tin, you can also use this to construct SVG or XML strings – just make sure you run it through a validator.

 import { html, renderToString } from "@mastrojs/mastro";